Last updated on July 22, 2025

 Thantis, the Warweaver

-Thantis, the Warweaver is a unique Commander.
-Its ability to make all creatures attack is good with vigilance, reach, and trample, and it favors combat tricks and the goad mechanic.
+Thantis, the Warweaver is a unique commander.
+Its ability to make all creatures attack is good with vigilance and reach to play defense, and it favors combat tricks and the goad mechanic.

 Arasta of the Endless Web